Staff turnover within target

 - appreciated the work-life balance and the people at the Audit Office

-- were happy with the quality of training and would like to see an improvement in the training being implemented on the job
+- were happy with the quality of training but would like to see an improvement in the training being implemented on the job

-- felt their manager listened to them and were free to express their opinions
+- felt they were free to express their opinions and would be listened to by their manager

-- believe the Audit Office was a friendly place to work.
+- believed the Audit Office was a friendly place to work

-From the survey responses received, 42 per cent of exiting employees have moved to the private sector and 33 per cent have moved within the public sector.
-Seventy-three per cent of respondents would return to the Audit Office if an opportunity arose.
+From the exit survey responses received, 38 per cent of exiting employees have moved to the private sector and 33 per cent have moved within the public sector.
+Eighty-one per cent of respondents would return to the Audit Office if an opportunity arose.

-In March 2017, we began our graduate recruitment process for 2018.
-We worked to ensure our ongoing alliance with professional accounting bodies and universities by attending career events, promoting our program through universities and engaging in other recruitment activity.
-We shortlisted and interviewed 74 candidates from the 421 applications received, and offered a four-year fixed-term contract to 25 candidates, down on last year’s 26.
+In March 2018, we began our graduate recruitment process for 2019.
+We worked to enhance our ongoing alliance with professional accounting bodies and universities by attending career events, promoting our program through universities and engaging in other recruitment activities.
+We also worked closely with Indigenous Accountants Australia to target employment opportunities to Indigenous accounting students in support of our diversity initiatives.
+From the 371 applications received for our graduate program, we interviewed 61 candidates and offered four-year fixed term contracts to 16 candidates.

 Total staff at 30 June*